Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: DISCUSSION AND CONCLUSION

-Our results are presented on Figure \ref{fig:2}.
-We see that the contribution of cosmic rays, arising from accretion shocks, to the observed EGRB can be dominant, especially at energies $> 10 \rm GeV$ compared to cosmic rays originating from star-forming galaxies.
-Moreover, depending on the assumptions, our discussed models go above the observed EGRB limits, allowing sufficient room for recalibration once clusters have been detected by gamma-ray observations, or for normalization fixed by a smaller cluster than Coma cluster adopted in this work.
-Thus a positive cluster detection would not only make our upper limit model of SFCR contribution to the EGRB into a prediction, but would also serve, within our model, as a probe of the SFCR source evolution.
-For the specific case of the Coma cluster, such detection might be within reach, given that new predictions \cite{Brunetti12}, which are at the same time successful in explaining the Coma cluster radio halo, fall just below the present \emph{Fermi} limits.
-Recently, Keshet el al. (2012) \cite{Keshet12} have reported a detection with VERITAS Cherenkov array of the gamma-ray ring around the Coma cluster.
-The reported signal is claimed to be synchrotron and Inverse Compton emission from relativistic electrons accelerated in large-scale shocks.
-Since the hadronic gamma-ray emission is thought to be subdominant in the reported signal, we cannot directly use this to calibrate our model, however, if confirmed, such detection would be important for constraining the population of structure-formation cosmic rays around clusters.
+Our results, for our fiducial case of strong accretions shocks normalized to the Coma cluster, are presented in Figure \ref{fig:2}.
+We see that the contribution of cosmic rays, arising from accretion shocks, to the observed EGRB can be dominant, especially at energies $> 10\,\rm GeV$ compared to cosmic rays originating from star-forming galaxies.
+Moreover, depending on the assumptions, our discussed models go above the observed EGRB limits, allowing sufficient room for recalibration once clusters have been detected by gamma-ray observations, or when a detailed model of cluster emission is implemented.
+Thus, a positive cluster detection would not only make our upper limit model of SFCR contribution to the EGRB into a prediction, but would also serve, within our model, as a probe of the SFCR source evolution.
+For the specific case of the Coma cluster, such detection might be within reach, given that new predictions \citep{Brunetti12}, which are at the same time successful in explaining the Coma cluster radio halo, fall just below the present \emph{Fermi} limits.
+On the other hand, our limits to SFCR gamma-ray emission can also be used to discriminate between different models \citep{Brunetti12,PP10} of hadronic emission from the Coma cluster.
+Recently, \cite{Keshet12} have reported a detection with VERITAS Cherenkov array of the gamma-ray ring around the Coma cluster.
+The reported signal is claimed to be synchrotron and inverse-Compton emission from relativistic electrons accelerated in large-scale shocks.
+Since the hadronic gamma-ray emission is thought to be subdominant in the reported signal, we cannot directly use this to calibrate our model; however, if confirmed, such detection would be important for constraining the population of SFCRs around clusters.